 Enough said on the history, now let’s talk practical.
 After all, what good is a lengthy dissertation on how great alternative practices are if you can’t use them at home?
 There are dozens of ways to use essential oils at home.
 I will profile several of my favorite essential oils here.
 (I also use herbs and supplements to care for my Poms, but that will have to be the subject of another article).

 Hundreds of essential oils are available for use.
 One that some of you are probably familiar with is Tea Tree (Melaleuca alternifolia).
 It is steam distilled from the leaves of the Melaleuca alternifolia tree that grows in Australia.
 It has been used as a medicinal agent in Australia for centuries.
 It is extremely useful as a broad spectrum antibacterial, antifungal, and antiviral agent.
 It is soothing to skin irritations such as insect bites and itching eczemas.
 During war time, Tea Tree was standard issue in Australian soldier’s medicine kits.
-It’s production was considered to be so important that workers involved with harvesting and producing the oil were exempt from military service.
+Its production was considered to be so important that workers involved with harvesting and producing the oil were exempt from military service.
 You can apply a small amount diluted in a carrier such as olive oil to cuts, burns, stings, and fungal infections.
-To make a medicated shampoo, simply add a couple of drops to squirt of your favorite dog shampoo (mix well in the palm of your hand before applying).
+To make a medicated shampoo, simply add a drop or two to a squirt of your favorite dog shampoo (mix well in the palm of your hand before applying).

 Another extremely useful and versatile oil is Lavender.
 It is steam distilled from the flowers of Lavandula angustifolia.
 In addition to being extremely useful medicinally, Lavender has a delicate and beautiful fragrance.
 It is calming, anti-depressive, anti-inflammatory, and helpful for treating burns.
 It is extremely useful as a fungicide and germicide.
 It can be applied to the skin (dilute in a suitable carrier oil or lotion), incorporated into sprays and shampoos, and is wonderful diluted in distilled water and alcohol for use as a room freshener (shake well before each use unless you add an emulsifier to your spray).
 To calm down nervous or hyperactive dogs, place a few drops on the underside of your dog’s crate pad or papers.
 Also, rub a little diluted oil on the foot pads.

 Reputable source for Aromatic Pest Away (Pure Essential Oil Blend, Mist, & Shampoo), Aromatherapy products, herbs & supplements: Time Laboratories